mindersec/minder/README.md

 # What is Minder?

-Minder by [Stacklok](https://stacklok.com/) is an open source platform that helps development teams and open source communities build more secure software, and prove to others that what they’ve built is secure.
+Minder is an open source platform that helps development teams and open source communities build more secure software, and prove to others that what they’ve built is secure.
 Minder helps project owners proactively manage their security posture by providing a set of checks and policies to minimize risk along the software supply chain, and attest their security practices to downstream consumers.